JosephusPaye/stash-filestorage/README.md

 ### `FileStorage` class

 A file-based storage backend for the cache.
-Cache data is serialized using [devalue](https://github.com/Rich-Harris/devalue) and written to file for persistence, using Node `fs` APIs.
+Cache data is serialized using [devalue](https://github.com/Rich-Harris/devalue) and written to file for persistence, using Node's `fs` APIs.

 [MIT](LICENCE)